Cyndi-24/Stroke-Risk-Prediction/README.md

 Insight:Stroke is either 0(NO) or 1(YES).At the point where stroke is = 1,the dots are lighter for younger people but solid around 40-50yrs indicating that age is a major determinant of stroke.

-Pair plot Correlation
+* Pair plot Correlation

 Insight:This shows that stroke cases are heavily concentrated among older individuals and those with higher glucose levels.Thus showing a weak positive correlation among the three values  with a value 0.132 but this value cannot be ignored because this is a medical dataset

-Distribution of Medical Features
+* Distribution of Medical Features

 Insight:The distribution of both hypertension and heart disease are heavily skewed towards 0 as a result of the class imbalance  and this was addressed during the modelling phase using SMOTE.

-# Machine Learning Overview
+# Machine Learning

 In this project, several machine learning algorithms were implemented to predict the likelihood of a patient experiencing a stroke based on demographic and health-related features.
 These models were selected to compare performance across linear, probabilistic, and ensemble-based approaches and the best performing model was selected.

 ## Models Used

 * Logistic Regression: This is the most commonly used model for binary classification problems where the outcome has two possible results and in  this case the outcome variable is stroke or no stroke .This makes the logistic Regression a suitable starting model for predicting the probability of having a stroke and understanding how different health factors affect stroke risk.
 * Random Forest:This builds multiple decision trees and combines their predictions to improve accuracy and reliability compared to other models.This model reduces overfitting  and is able to handle larger datasets and many features as well.

-** Decision Tree:This model mimics human decision making by splitting data into different branches based on feature value and how the contribute to stroke risk.It handles both numerical and categorical data and and captures non-linear relationship between variables.
+* Decision Tree: This model mimics human decision making by splitting data into different branches based on feature value and how the contribute to stroke risk.It handles both numerical and categorical data and and captures non-linear relationship between variables.

-In this project, the Decision Tree model performed better than the other models tested, making it the most effective algorithm for predicting stroke risk.
+In this project, *the Decision Tree model* performed better than the other models tested, making it the most effective algorithm for predicting stroke risk.

 ---
+## Data Preparation For Modelling

+The following steps were taken to properly preprocess the dataset and to ensure it was suitable enough  for model training:

+a)The missing values under the BMI column were filled with the median value of thw BMI

+b)The column and stroke ID column were dropped

+c)The categorical variables such as; gender,smoking status,ever-married,work-type,residence-type,were encoded

+d)The dataset contains far fewer stroke cases(4.13%) compared to non-stroke cases(95.69%), which creates a class imbalance problem.
+If not handled, the model may become biased toward predicting the majority class.To address this, SMOTE (Synthetic Minority Oversampling Technique) was used

+e)The dataset was split into training and test using the 80/20 ratio to train the machine learning model and to evaluate the model's performance on unseen data respectively.